Lollyde/everest-mod-cli/README.md

 A command-line interface tool for managing Celeste mods using Everest API.

 Currently, target **Steam** and **Linux** installation.
+Flatpak version is not supported.

 ## Motivation

-Everest and Olympus are great tool to managing Celeste mods.
+Everest and Olympus are excellent tools for managing Celeste mods.
+However, there are still some quality-of-life improvements that could be made:

-However, some QoLs are missing:

-- The download speed in the game menu is too slow in some countries and no way to accelerate them like using `aria2c`.
+- In some countries, the download speed in the game menu is quite slow, and there's no option to accelerate it (e.g., using `aria2c`).
-- In the mod menu of the game we can't **cancel** or **pause/resume** the download process.
+- In the mod menu, there is no way to **cancel** or **pause/resume** downloads.
-- We couldn't find out which *dependencies* are still needed by another mods when uninstall specific mods.
+- When uninstalling specific mods, it isn’t clear which *dependencies* are still needed by other mods.

-> I found the download speed is not so slow like in-game when I using web browser or CLI tools like `curl` or `wget`.
-I think there might be some issues in the original `C#` codes or libraries.
+> I noticed that when using a web browser or CLI tools like `curl` or `wget`, the download speed is much faster than in-game.
+This suggests that there might be issues in the original code or libraries.

 ## Features